informationgrid/ingrid-iplug-wfs-dsc/README.md

 or

-build from source with `mvn assembly-single`.
+build from source with `mvn package assembly:single`.

 Execute